 Each unit in the course will have learning targets that will be graded on a six point scale.
 As a student, you will keep a portfolio of your work towards understanding course concepts.
 This will be important in determining a percentage grade (which you will only receive on report cards).
-Tests, quizzes, concept-checks and the exam will all be scored using the system below:
+Tests, quizzes, concept-checks and the exam will all be scored using the system below and we will work together to define what each of these grades "look like" for assessments.

-6 Expert Near perfect demonstration of understanding/skill; high confidence; mastery of learning standard "You could teach this."
-5 Strong demonstration of understanding/skill; high confidence; slight error involved "Almost perfect, just one little error."
-4 Good demonstration of understanding/basic skills; confidence evident; a few errors "Good understanding with just a few errors."
-Apprentice 3 Satisfactory demonstration of understanding/basic skills; key concepts are lacking; errors common "You are missing some of the key concepts, but have achieved the bare minimum to pass."
-Novice 2 Minimal understanding of key concepts and rudimentary demonstration of basic skills; many errors "You are starting to understand, but have not shown enough to pass."
-Novice 1 Inadequate understanding key concepts and little to no demonstration of basic skills; errors throughout "Credit or pass not possible at this time."
+Expert 6 Near perfect demonstration of understanding/skill; high confidence; mastery of learning standard.
+Errors in concepts are identified and eliminated. • "You could teach this!"
+5 Strong demonstration of understanding/skill; high confidence.
+Slight error involved.
+Minor concept errors made during assessments. • "Almost perfect!"
+Apprentice 4 Good demonstration of understanding/basic skills; confidence evident.
+A few errors.
+A few errors and learning gaps of course material.
+"Good overall understanding of the course material."
+3 Satisfactory demonstration of understanding/basic skills; key concepts are lacking.
+Errors are common.
+The grasp of course concepts is minimal, but enough of the concepts are understood to pass.
+"You are missing many of the key concepts, but have achieved the bare minimum to pass."
+Novice 2 Minimal understanding of key concepts and rudimentary demonstration of basic skills.
+Not enough concepts understood to pass.
+"You are starting to understand."
+1 Inadequate understanding key concepts and little to no demonstration of basic skills.
+Errors throughout and/or questions unanswered.
+"Credit or pass not possible at this time."